Police arrest Mesick man in connection with death of infant son

-CADILLAC — After a lengthy investigation, police arrested a 24-year-old Wexford County man on charges related to the death of his 8-week-old infant son.
+CADILLAC — After a lengthy investigation, police arrested a 24-year-old Buckley man on charges related to the death of his 8-week-old son.

+Tyler Keith Russell was charged Thursday in 84th District Court with two felony offenses including involuntary manslaughter and first-degree child abuse for his connection with an incident on Sept.
+28 in Mesick.
+If convicted, Russell faces up to 15 years in prison and/or $7,500 in fines for the manslaughter offense while he faces up to life in prison on the child abuse charge.

+The charges in question are only accusations.
+Russell is presumed innocent unless and until proven guilty in a court of law.
+The prosecution has the burden of proving guilt beyond a reasonable doubt.

-According to a Michigan State Police press release, on Sept.
-28, 2019, troopers from the MSP Cadillac Post responded to a report of an unresponsive infant at a residence in the village of Mesick.
+On Sept.
+28, troopers from the Michigan State Police Cadillac Post responded to a report of an unresponsive infant at a Mesick residence, according to an MSP press release.

-Xavier Russell, aged 8 weeks, was transported by ambulance to Munson Hospital in Traverse City.
-Lifesaving efforts were attempted but the infant died a short while after his arrival.
+An 8-week-old infant, Xavier Russell, was transported by ambulance to Munson Medical Center in Traverse City.
+Lifesaving efforts were attempted, but the infant died after his arrival at the hospital, police said.

-The body was transported to the Homer Stryker School of Medicine in Kalamazoo where an autopsy was completed, and further tests and studies were completed by a neuropathologist.
-The manner of death was determined to be homicide, caused by acute brain and spinal injuries.
+The infant’s autopsy was completed at the Homer Stryker School of Medicine in Kalamazoo.
+Further tests and studies were completed by a neuropathologist.
+The manner of death was determined to be a homicide, caused by acute brain and spinal injuries.

-Wexford County Prosecutor Jason Elmore reviewed the investigation and authorized charges of involuntary manslaughter and child abuse first degree.
+Wexford County Prosecutor Jason Elmore reviewed the investigation and authorized the aforementioned charges.
+He had no further comment regarding this case or the arraignment.

-Xavier's father, Tyler Russell, was arrested and lodged at the Wexford County Jail.
-He was arraigned in the 84th District Court in Cadillac on Dec.
-26, 2019 for one count involuntary manslaughter, a felony punishable by 15 years and $7,500.00; and one count child abuse first degree, a felony punishable by life.
+A $15,000 cash or surety bond was issued by the court and a probable cause conference was scheduled for 10 a.m. on Jan.
+7.

 Commented